 Agencies and freelancers must ask their customers exactly the same questions in order to calculate the size of the project.
 The requirement analysis for an online shop is often considerably larger than that for a classic WordPress site.

-The resources needed to create new portals involving WordPress and WooCommerce are usually underestimated and, as a result, are offered too cheaply.
+The resources involved in creating new WordPress and WooCommerce sites are usually underestimated and, as a result, the work is offered too cheaply.
 There are three main reasons for this:

-- A fair number of freelancers, and even some agencies, working in the open source environment ask for hourly rates significantly lower than the usual rates in the IT branch.
-After deduction of expenses and taxes, these rates are not always economical or profitable.
+- A fair number of freelancers, and even some agencies, working in the open-source environment ask for hourly rates significantly lower than the usual rates in the IT branch.
+After expenses and taxes are deducted, these rates are not always economical or profitable.